-Step 1: Schedule a medical exam in Hamilton
+Step 1: Get a medical exam

-As soon as you receive your appointment date, you must schedule a medical exam in Hamilton.
-Click the "Medical Exam Instructions" button below for a list of designated doctor's offices in Hamilton.
+As soon as you receive your appointment date, you must schedule a medical exam.
+Click the "Medical Exam Instructions" button below for a list of designated doctors' offices in Kazakhstan.
 Please schedule and attend a medical exam with one of these doctors before your interview.